web-engineering/web-engineering-textbook/source/testing.md

 If you write tests after writing the code of the program itself you will face several problems:

-* why write tests now, when we are done programming? isn't it a wast of time?
+* why write tests now, when we are done programming? isn't it a waste of time?
 * we already know the problems our program has, and will write friendly tests that avoid these problems
 * the system is finished and the architecture does not lend itself to testing